SeQuenC-Consortium/qunicorn-core/docs/tutorials/pilot_tutorial.rst

 1. Define the provider_name by adding a new enum value to the ProviderName.py enum.
 And set it as your provider_name.

 2. Define the supported_languages.
-If necessary add a new enum value to the AssemblerLanguage.py enum or use the already existing one.
+If necessary add a new enum value to the AssemblerLanguage.py enum or use an already existing one.

 3. Implement all methods that raise a "NotImplementedError" in the base_pilot.py file.